PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

 ## Build Python Package

-Once you have prepared the build dependencies, you can install the library from source in develop mode with the development dependency.
+Once you have prepared the build dependencies, you can install the library from source in editable mode with the development dependency.
 Go to the root folder of the repository.

 ```shell